 Estimated Travel Time: 2 hours

 Heading south to San Jose is an often-overlooked option for a day trip, but California’s third-largest city promises a plethora of activities to fill your day.
-Downtown, the San Jose Museum of Art and the Tech Museum of Innovation, on opposite sides of Plaza de Cesar Chavez, offer enough exhibits to keep you occupied for an afternoon.
+Downtown, the San Jose Museum of Art and the Tech Interactive museum, on opposite sides of Plaza de Cesar Chavez, offer enough exhibits to keep you occupied for an afternoon.
 San Pedro Square Market serves up a variety of bites from over a dozen food stalls, and you can grab a glass of wine or beer from the food hall’s Market Bar.
-Consider taking your food to-go: A 10-minute Uber ride will get you to the San Jose Rose Garden.
+Consider taking your food to-go: A 10-minute Uber ride will get you to the San Jose Municipal Rose Garden.
 There, you can have a picnic before strolling through the garden, which boasts nearly 200 varieties of roses.

 Getting There: From the San Francisco station, Caltrain gets you to San Jose in just under two hours.
 Get off at Diridon Station and walk less than a mile east to reach Plaza de Cesar Chavez.
 From the plaza, it’s a 10-minute walk north to San Pedro Square Market.